derleyogita/KotlinPractice/README.md

 2. Kotlin NULL Safety
    - Elvis
 3. Functional Programming in Koltin
-   -Higher-Order Functions
+   - Higher-Order Functions

 #Author - Yogita Derle
-This is my practice project.
+#This is my practice project.
-Stay updated, will be updating same repository with examples that would be helpful for beginners.
+#Stay updated, will be updating same repository with examples that would be helpful for beginners.